 Our Vision Impairment course is perfect for those who work in schools and specialist settings, such as teachers, learning and support teachers, teaching assistants and school leaders.
-The target age range is 4-18 years, although the course may also benefit education professionals in pre-school and kindergarten settings.
+The target age range is compulsory education, although the course may also benefit education professionals in pre-school and kindergarten settings.

-Participants’ pre and post-course evaluations demonstrate significantly increased confidence in identifying, assessing and supporting learners with vision impairment.
+Participants’ pre and post-course evaluations demonstrate significantly increased confidence in identifying, assessing and supporting students with vision impairment.

 As of December 2019